AyrA/YtStream/README.md

 Accounts can be added, edited, deleted, enabled and disabled.

 Note: It's not possible to modify the currently logged in account.
-Editing the current account can be done by clicking on the user name in the top right.
+Editing the current account can be done by clicking on the user name in the top right instead.

 Actions that would make unusable or remove the last active administrator account are not permitted.